Page created on June 3, 2021. Last updated on April 6, 2022 at 12:23

 Lumboischialgia and low back pain are two manifestations of spinal cord disease.
 Lumboischialgia is characterised by the presence of neurological symptoms other than radiating pain, like weakness, sensory loss, or reflex loss.
 Usually L5 and/or S1 are affected.

-In low back pain there are no neurological symptoms.
+In non-specific low back pain there are no neurological symptoms.
+This condition is very common, and often occurs in otherwise healthy individuals.

 The other manifestations of spinal cord disease are cervicobrachialgia and lumboischialgia (topic 13A).